treehouseaustin/environment-setup/README.md

 The `mac-osx.yml` playbook is then ran to provision everything.

-## Roles

-Some roles are tied directly to my personal setup.
-If you are using this you could remove these roles from the `mac-osx.yml` playbook or override variables to get your own personal setup.

 ### Docker

 This role will take the liberty of installing a view essential docker tools such